robsann/robsann/README.md

 <h1 align="center" id="standards-overview">📁 Standards Overview</h1>

 Standards in cybersecurity are guidelines and best practices that organizations follow to protect their systems, networks, and data from cyber threats.
-These standards help ensure that security measures are consistently implemented and maintained, reducing the risk of breaches and data loss.
+These standards help ensure that security measures are consistently implemented and maintained, improving overall security posture.

 <details>
 <summary>